Nommay: Van der Poel still unbeatable | VeloNews.com

 Van Aert led the large men’s field onto the opening set of stairs with van der Poel tucked onto his wheel.
 Merlier soon took over leading, as the group powered through the first mud section.
 But his time at the front would be short.
 Aerts blitzed by everyone to move into the lead and force the main selection of the race mere minutes since the start.

 Merlier, van der Poel, van Aert, and Aerts began to separate themselves from the rest on lap one, while Laurens Sweeck (ERA-Circus) led the chase behind.
-Sweeck would bridge to the leaders and so would Michael BoroŠ (Pauwels-Sauzen-Vastgoedservice) before the end of the opening lap.
+Sweeck and Michael BoroŠ (Pauwels-Sauzen-Vastgoedservice) would bridge to the leaders before the end of the opening lap.

 As the lead group passed the pit for the second time, many riders entered to get a clean bike.
 Van Aert, who was leading the group, did not.
 Van der Poel made a critical error when he rode by his mechanics.
 He was a couple meters past when he realized his mistake and was forced to dismount and run back.

 Van der Poel’s error in the pit lane caused confusion and van Aert was able to get a gap on everyone, as he did not enter the pit.
-Van Aert finished the opening lap with a three-second lead over Aerts and Sweeck, BoroŠ, and Merlier just behind chasing.
+Van Aert finished the opening lap with a three-second lead over Aerts and Sweeck with BoroŠ and Merlier just behind.
 Van der Poel finished the lap 10 seconds down on the World Champion.

 Van Aert’s time alone in the lead would be short-lived, as van der Poel bridged to him midway through the lap and brought Aerts with him.
 The chasing duo made the final junction to van Aert after he slipped while running.
 Soon though, it would be a duel at the front, as the former European champion Aerts would be unable to hold the pace of van der Poel and van Aert.